 Renters insurance covers your personal belongings, but it does not cover damage related to the home you live in.
 If the items you own are destroyed or damaged by a fire, water leak, or electrical issue (such as a power surge, which can fry electronics), your renters insurance policy can pay to replace them.
 Renters insurance also protects you in the event that your belongings are stolen from your rental unit.

-How to buy renters insurance
+How do you buy renters insurance?

+As is the case with pretty much all types of insurance, it's a smart idea to shop around for renters insurance to snag the best deal out there.
+You can do so by contacting individual insurance companies directly or by using independent online insurance brokers to compare your options.
 If you're renting a home, it's wise to get renters insurance to protect yourself from financial losses.
 The good news?
 Renters insurance isn't particularly expensive, with the average policy costing just $187 per year.
 And that's a reasonable fee to pay in exchange for the peace of mind you'll get.

 11% of the mega-wealthy swear by this investment…